utdata/icj-class/austin-final/austin-final.md

 The project structure should include:

 - A base layout that is extended throughout the project.
-- A detail layout that is then extended to detail pages for the band members.
+- A detail layout that is then extended to detail pages for the landmarks.
 - At least one Nunjucks partial that is included into another layout template.
 (A good project will have several.)
 - The project must use the following Bootstrap components and concepts:
   - [Responsive images](https://getbootstrap.com/docs/4.4/content/images/) throughout.